mzsiga/brkrst-2044/CDS-3/README.md

 # CDS-3 Section 1: Firewall and First Hop Redundancy Protocol

 For our policy in this CDS, we are going to build an Active / Active configuration.
 The Edge Routers R3 and R4 already have BGP configured and their corresponding ISP connections are running.
-There are no policies applied to these ISP connections.
+From a policy perspective we are allowing CDS-3 networks outbound and then allowing the default routes in.
 For this section, our edge routers are going to be running Hot Standby Router Protocol (HSRP) for both IPv4 and IPv6.
 SW1 is going to be acting as a layer 2 switch (think of a stackable switch).
 Our firewall, FW3, will be utilizing static tragic default routes to the two different HSRP Groups we are going to configure.

 Our first task here is to configure our shared subnet between R3, R4, SW1, and FW3.
 For this section, our shared subnet will be 128.3.1.0/24 and 2001:1283::/64 for IPv4 and IPv6 respectively.
 Here is the breakdown of what each IP address will be used for: